mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 | 9th              | 12                            |

 #### Metamagic
+You gain the ability to twist your spells to suit your needs.

+When you reach 2nd level, you unlock one unique Metamagic option detailed in your chosen Sorcerous Origin.

-At 3rd level, you gain the ability to twist your spells to suit your needs.
-You gain two of the following Metamagic options of your choice.
-You gain two more at 10th and 17th level.
+When you reach 3rd level, and again at 5th, 7th, 10th, 13th, and 17th level, you gain one of the following Metamagic options of your choice.

 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.

 ##### Careful Spell

 ***Cost: 1—3 points / creature***

 When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.

 To do so, you must spend 1 sorcery point for each creature that you want to protect.
 A chosen creature has advantage on any saving throws directly induced by the spell until the start of your next turn..